VOLTTRON/volttron/docs/source/devguides/agent_development/Developing-Market-Agents.rst

 * NOT_FORMED - If a market fails to form this will be called at the offer time.
 * SHORT_OFFERS - If the market doesn’t receive all its offers this will be called while clearing the market.
 * BAD_STATE - This indicates a bad state transition while clearing the market  and should never happen, but may be called  while clearing the market.
 * NO_INTERSECT - If the market fails to clear this would be called while clearing the market and an auxillary array will be included.
-The auxillary array contains comparisions between the supply max, supply min, demand max and demand min.
+The auxillary array contains comparisons between the supply max, supply min, demand max and demand min.
 They allow the market client to make determinations about why the curves did not intersect that may be useful.

 The error callback is optional, but highly recommended.